thoughtpolice/salt/CONTRIBUTING.md

   * Always run tests.
 If benchmarks regress, give OS information, and we'll discuss.

+You can use GitHub pull requests OR just email me patches directly (see `git format-patch --help`,) whatever you are more comfortable with.

+One nice aspect of submitting a pull request is that [travis-ci.org](http://travis-ci.org) bots will automatically merge, build and run tests against your commits, and continue as you update the request, so you can be sure you didn't typo stuff or something before a final merge.

+For multi-commit requests, I will often squash them into the smallest possible logical changes and commit with author attribution.

 ### Notes on sign-offs and attributions, etc.

 When you commit, **please use -s to add a Signed-off-by line**.
 I manage